Laura Veldkamp: Current career

 Veldkamp currently holds the Leon G. Cooperman Chair Professorship of Finance and Economics at Columbia University's Graduate School of Business.
 She is recognized as a fellow of the Finance Theory Group, the Econometric Society, and the Society for the Advancement of Economic Theory, the Cornell FinTech Initiative, the Center for Economic and Policy Research, and the National Bureau of Economic Research.
-She also co-chairs the program committee for the annual conference of the Society for Financial Studies.
+She also chaired the program committee for the annual conference of the Society for Financial Studies in 2025.

 Veldkamp serves on the American Economic Association’s awards committee, which nominates winners of the prestigious John Bates Clark medal.
 Additionally, she has been a board member and chair of the governance committee for the American Finance Association and was formerly a co-editor of the Journal of Economic Theory.
 Currently, she is also an economic advisor to both the New York Federal Reserve and the Bank for International Settlements.